IQ404/8599-ray-tracer-gui/README.md

 To have an optimized ray tracer, I decided to relearn / learn more about the theory behind ray-tracing and then add more logic to my offline ray tracer before I proceed to merge it with this GUI framework.
 More specifically, I am learning radiometry, rendering equation, global illumination, Monte Carlo path tracing, BSDF/BRDF/BTDF/BSSRDF and microfacet models during those days.

-- For progression from May 31st 2023 onwards where I am currently implementing the Whitted Style ray tracing in the GUI renderer framework, please see [this branch](https://github.com/IQ404/8599-ray-tracer-gui/tree/whitted).
+### May 31st - June 6th 2023

+Implementing the Whitted Style ray tracing in the GUI renderer framework, please see [this branch](https://github.com/IQ404/8599-ray-tracer-gui/tree/whitted).